mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Expansion and Colonization
-The large Imperial corporations are always seeking new markets or favourable places to put new facilities.
+The large Imperial corporations are always seeking new markets or favorable places to put new facilities.
 This results in a steady creep outward from the Imperial core and other centres of Megacorporate power.